 With some trepidation, I watched the original Terminator Rapid video, which marked the end of the first attempt to raft the Futaleufú.
-Like a giant yellow beach ball, one of the fully loaded 22-foot rafts was swept into the center of the river, where it slammed into a recirculating wall of water and came to a violent halt, thrashing and spinning for 30 minutes before the wave finally released it.
+Like a giant yellow beach ball, one of the fully loaded 22-foot rafts was swept into the center of the river, where it slammed into a recirculating wall of water and came to a violent halt, thrashing and spinning for 30 minutes before finally being let go.
 Stripped down to the tubes, the limp raft floated helplessly downstream.

-The rapid, aptly named Terminator, marked the end of Steve Currey’s 1985 attempt to raft the wild Patagonian river with the melodious name that few had heard of and even fewer could pronounce.
-While Steve’s Provo, Utah-based company, had successfully navigated the upper river and nearly a dozen rapids, the lower half—including the now-renowned Bridge-to-Bridge day-trip stretch and another 15 significant rapids—remained an enigma to the rafting community for the next five years.
+The rapid—aptly named Terminator—marked the end of Steve Currey’s 1985 attempt to raft the wild Patagonian river with the melodious name few had heard of and even fewer could pronounce.
+While Steve’s Provo, Utah-based company, Currey Expeditions, had successfully navigated the upper river and nearly a dozen rapids, the lower half—including the now-renowned Bridge-to-Bridge day-trip stretch and another 14 significant rapids, remained an enigma to the rafting community for the next five years.

 The month before I watched Steve’s Terminator video, I was in Northern Patagonia scouting the same “unraftable” river.
 I marveled at the swirling turquoise water from a bridge, where a sign read, ‘Futaleufú, un paisaje pintado por Dios’ (‘A landscape painted by God’).
 The road sign’s message intrigued me and further piqued my imagination.
 As I drove up the road, I was amazed by the valley’s stunning beauty.
 The road followed the river for the first few miles, and I stopped multiple times to examine different rapids.
 They looked daunting, but I could see possible routes through them and decided to launch an exploratory trip the following February.